All Episodes

 I love the vocabulary.

-The affectionate sentiments of esteem and approbation which you are so good as to express towards me on behalf of the Danbury Baptists, give me the highest satisfaction, he writes.
+The affectionate sentiments of esteem and approbation which you are so good as to express towards me on behalf of the Danbury Baptists give me the highest satisfaction, he writes.

 And this is the way they wrote in those days.

-He says, believing with you that religion is a matter which lies solely between man and his God, that he owes account to none other for his faith or his worship, that the legitimate powers of government reach actions only and not opinions.
+He says, believing with you that religion is a matter which lies solely between man and his God, that he owes account to none other for his faith or his worship, that the legitimate powers of government reach actions only and not opinions, I contemplate with sovereign reverence, Jefferson writes, that act of the whole American people, he's talking about the Constitution, which declared that their legislature should make no law respecting an establishment of religion or prohibiting the free exercise thereof,

-In other words, the whole idea of church and state separation is to prevent the government from establishing a state religion and telling you what to believe.
+In other words, the whole idea of church and state separation is to prevent the government from establishing a state religion and telling you what to believe, to prevent a government from interfering in your opinions.

 And yet on the basis of that letter, it is often said that you must take down your Christian religious symbols in the public square, that you must believe only privately, that you cannot express yourself, that you cannot worship in public.